Meet Trevia

 • Anti-racist.
 I am multi-racial, women with indigenous ancestors.
 I am committed to racial justice and had training from Dr. Ronda Taylor Bullock, Foundations in Somatic Abolitionism and was in a year-long guided study group through Rooted.
 Tending a brave community space grounded in anti-racism principles + practices is deeply important to me.
 This work takes time + space + action.
 Creating a culture that is grounded in Justice is lifetimes of work.

-• Community builder.
+• Community Builder.
 I helped organize food CO-OPs in China and Saudi Arabia to delivery organic food to our school community teachers.
 Founded and contributed to many different kinds of women’s circles from Red Tents, Co-leadership, and full moon circles.
 Helped organize seed sharing events, beach clean-ups, large Earth Day events etc. I have managed my own online community and program and support others in their Mighty Networks online communities including Kelly Diels’ The Gathering Space.
 I’m a skilled and committed facilitator who believes in cultivating brave, nourishing spaces where people most harmed by misogyny can thrive.

 Here’s many podcasts I have been a guest on.